pmsingchicken/bb65-zmk-config/README.md

 There are many, many more differences.
 Don't forget to [check the ZMK docs](https://zmk.dev/docs/features/keymaps).

 [nickcoutsos's in-browser keymap editor](https://nickcoutsos.github.io/keymap-editor) aims to provide a GUI for remapping, which may be helpful.

+### I edited the keymap and flashed, but nothing was updated.

+#### Make sure you are editing the files in the [config](config) folder.

+Changes made in the `boards/shields` folder won't be picked up; you don't need to edit these files.

 ### The RGB/encoder(s) don't work.